Controlling pain is an important part of metastatic breast cancer care. Metastatic breast cancer is also called advanced

 For more information on palliative care, visit the American Academy of Hospice and Palliative Medicine website or the American Society of Clinical Oncology (ASCO) website.

 Everyone's pain is different.
-So, it's important to describe exactly what you are feeling to your health care provider.
-This ensures he or she can offer you the best pain management possible.
+So, it's important to describe exactly what you're feeling to your health care provider.
+This ensures your provider can give you the best treatment for your pain.

 Providers will often ask questions (see below) to learn more about your pain so they can choose the best treatment.

 Pain may change over time.
 Tell your provider about any changes so he or she can change your treatment plan to fit your needs.

 Health care providers may use the terms neuropathic, visceral and somatic to describe different types of pain (see Figure 5.12).

 Type of pain